THENHKHAN/coreJavaLearningWithAdv/CoreJava/src/kunalSeries/patternsprinting/Readme.md

 #### Steps to Solve
 1. **Understand the Pattern**: <br>
-   Analyze the pattern to understand the relation between the row numbers and the number of stars in each row.
-In this example, the number of stars in each row equals the row number.
+   Analyze the pattern to `understand the relation between the row numbers and the number of stars in each row`.
+In this example, the number of stars in each row equals the row number(square pattern).

 2. **Initialize the Loop for Rows:** <br>
    Use a loop to iterate through the rows.
-The number of iterations should equal the number of rows in the pattern.
+The _number of iterations should equal the number of rows in the pattern_.

 3. **Nested Loop for Printing Stars:** <br>
    Inside the loop for rows, use another loop to print stars in each row.
-The number of stars is equal to the current row number.
+The number of stars is equal to the current row number(square pattern).

 4. **Move to the Next Line After Printing Stars in a Row:**
    After printing stars in a row, print a newline character to move to the next row.